Nicholas-Mercado/reading-notes/README.md

 1. Always be open to new ideas
-2. Its ok even great to not know something
+2. Its ok to not know something
 3. Getting to the solution is just as important as the solution itself